Blastophaga psenes: Disease

-Some wasps can carry a disease that is carried by F. carica trees.
+Some wasps carry a disease that is carried by F. carica trees.
 This disease is a fungus called Fusarium moniliforme, or fig endosepsis.
 The wasps carry this disease on their wings and body.
 Because the fungus grows on the ostiole, the fungus is transmitted to the wasps' bodies when the wasp emerges from the syconium through the ostiole.
-Fig endosepsis is not transmitted transovarily by the fig wasp.
+Fig endosepsis is not transmitted transovarially by the fig wasp.
 The wasps become contaminated with spores of the fungus as they contact plant surfaces upon emergence.
 Studies show that wasps on upper surfaces of the leaves were infected with this fungus in higher levels than other wasps.
 Wasps who were higher up in the tree or further out on a branch also showed more fungus on their wings and bodies.
 This led to the conclusion that contamination increases as the wasps walk on leaves, petioles, and fruits before they reach the opening to the syconium.
 This fungus affects both males and females.
 The fungus shows to be more evident in spring caprifigs that are pollinated with 5 to 10 winter caprifigs than when spring caprifigs are pollinated with only one winter caprifig.
-Also, the incidences of this fungus are higher when there is a high population of wasps with limited figs. The more wasps that pass through one ostiole, the more likely the wasp will contract F. moniliforme.
+Also, the occurrence of this fungus is higher when there is a high population of wasps with limited figs. The more wasps that pass through one ostiole, the more likely the wasp will contract F. moniliforme.